VAD37/unity-jenkinsfile/README.md

 `"com.vad37.unity-jenkinsfile": "https://github.com/VAD37/unity-jenkinsfile.git",`

-The script will copy all files to your Unity project.
-Access possible unity config in `Tools/Jenkins Build`
+Install pipeline through Tools/JenkinsPipeline/Install Pipeline.

-If you manually copy them then change important *Static Variables* on top of `Jenkinsfile`
+Editor script will copy all necessary file to project directory
 ## Setup Jenkins Server

 It will take minimum 2 hours to setup fresh Jenkins master server.
 And several days to setup WebServer or local to debug build unity batchmode so prepare.

 Due to limitation of Docker and Unity Linux during this project was made.
 It was much reliable to build Unity on Windows.

-**IMPORANT** must install mingw64 as **first** bash shell in Windows.
-If you dont know what is Mingw is, it is the same as Git Bash.
+**IMPORANT** must use Window Bash style like mingw64/git-bash as **first** bash shell in Windows.

 You can install mingw64 or git bash through Chocolatey for best result.

-Windows Jenkins will not run git command with any other Linux shell like Window-Linux or cygwin due to Different in window directory path.
+Windows Jenkins will not run git command with any other Linux shell like Window-Linux or cygwin due to different in window directory path.

-Install python3 on all build agents.
+Install **python3** on all build agents.
 (Jenkins pipeline run using `python` as default)

 Go into jenkins settings/ Manage Nodes and set all agents with tags "Windows" so pipeline will run when finding agents. (remove agents option from Jenkinsfile if you dont want to use tags)